-UNT Sustainability staff are comprised of several dedicated individuals, each offering exceptional experience from a diverse variety of backgrounds.
-Bringing together faculty, students, interns, and volunteers, UNT Sustainability has a unique position to approach and accomplish numerous development issues that confront our university and our planet today.
+UNT Sustainability staff members are dedicated individuals, each offering exceptional experience from a diverse variety of backgrounds.
+Bringing together students, interns, volunteers, administrators, faculty and support staff, UNT Sustainability has a unique position to approach and accomplish numerous development issues that confront our university – and our planet – today.

-The We Mean Green Fund (WMGF) Committee selects and recommends projects to be funded by the student funded We Mean Green Fund.
-The WMGF Committee solicits proposals throughout the year for projects that promote sustainability at UNT, review applications, and make recommendations for the allocation of WMGF resources to the Sustainability Council.
+The We Mean Green Fund Committee members review suggestions and selects and recommends projects to be funded by the student-funded We Mean Green Fund.
+Proposals that promote sustainability at UNT are solicited and accepted year round.

-Go Green a student-led, environmental stewardship program that was launched in the fall of 2008, throughout all of UNT's residence halls.
-Their mission is to guide resident students into sustainable lifestyles.
-To do so, Go Green reps work to integrate environmental stewardship into residence culture through education, outreach, and practice.
-It is an exciting mentorship program that promotes sustainability, leadership, planning skills, and making connections that will last a lifetime.
+Go Green is a student-led, environmental stewardship program that was launched in the fall of 2008 throughout UNT's residence halls.
+Its mission is to guide residents into sustainable lifestyles.
+To do so, Go Green reps work to integrate environmental stewardship into residence culture through education, outreach and practice.
+It is an exciting mentoring program that promotes sustainability, leadership, planning skills and lasting connections.